| Getting your Trinity Audio player ready... |

 Generally speaking, a good GMAT score is one that is equal to your target school’s median or average score.
 However, as we’ve just discussed, all MBA applicants are different, so a desirable GMAT score for one Wharton applicant may not be so desirable for another applicant.

-With that in mind, it’s wise to think of your direct competition as not the entire Wharton applicant pool but just those applicants whose profiles are similar to yours.
+With that in mind, it’s wise to think of your direct competition as not the entire Wharton applicant pool.
+You’re in competition with just those applicants whose profiles are similar to yours.
 So, if “the pool you’re swimming in” is particularly deep, you may need a higher GMAT score in order to float to the top.

-For example, let’s say your applicant profile falls mostly within the averages at Wharton — perhaps you’re a white male with an undergraduate degree in Business, a GPA of 3.7, and about 5 years of work experience in venture capital.
+For example, let’s say your applicant profile falls mostly within the averages at Wharton.
+Perhaps you’re a white male with an undergraduate degree in Business, a GPA of 3.7, and about 5 years of work experience in venture capital.
 In that case, you may need something in your applicant profile that makes you stand out as more than “average.”
-A GMAT score well above the Wharton average of 722-732, perhaps a score of 770 or 780, could be just the thing to give your application that extra push to the top of the pile.
+A GMAT score well above the Wharton average of 735 (legacy) or 676 (Focus and later) could be just the thing to give your application that extra push to the top of the pile.

-On the other hand, let’s say you’re an international student with 8 years of work experience in a less-represented industry such as health care (only 5% of Wharton’s class of 2022 hailed from that industry) and a GPA of 4.0.
-In that case, the pool you’re wading in will be far smaller, so you may feel comfortable applying with a GMAT score that falls at or below the Wharton average, perhaps a score of 690 or 700.
+On the other hand, let’s say you’re an international student with 8 years of work experience in a less-represented industry such as health care (only 4% of Wharton’s class of 2027) and a GPA of 4.0.
+In that case, the pool you’re wading in will be far smaller.
+You may feel comfortable applying with a GMAT score that falls at or below the Wharton average.
 You may, in fact, be a highly desirable candidate, in light of your overall profile.

 TTP PRO TIP: